 There are plenty of stairs to climb, and you’ll get through an area with a few food stalls to boost your energy.
 Observation decks are usually crowded, but you will get the best views of the falls from there.
 Once done, I was back on the road again through the winding roads crossing one hill after another towards Jiufen.
 Only 13 miles (20 km) to cover, but It took me about an hour with few stops at different lookouts.

 Final Stop – Jiufen Old Street Scene

 Most tourists visit there as part of a day trip; many also like to experience staying overnight at one of those bed and breakfasts and boutique hotels.
-Most of the attractions are centered alongside the cobblestone steps of Shuqi road of Shuqi Road and few alleys around that offers a wide variety of souvenir shops, cafes, and restaurants.
+Most of the attractions are centered alongside the cobblestone steps of Shuqi road of Shuqi Road and a few alleys around that offer a wide variety of souvenir shops, cafes, and restaurants.

 Jiufen Evening Scenery

 So make sure to stick around until nightfall when the weather is nice.
 The sunset can be pretty exceptional and exciting.
 There is so much to see and enjoy; simply a day trip is not enough.
 But regardless if you are a day tripper or staying over definitely need to stick around until nightfall when the weather is nice.
 Experience the beautiful view of the surrounding mountains and the bay at sunset.
 And experience how the night market transforms into a fabulous place for gathering.

 A Quick Side Trip To Golden Waterfall From Jiufen